Welcome, I’m Lulu Kitololo.

 I’m an artist and designer and, you guessed it, Africa is my main muse!

-I own and serve as creative director of Asilia, a graphic design studio that works with people and organisations who are passionately creating new narratives.
+I own and serve as creative director of Lulu Kitololo Studio and we work with people and organisations who are passionately creating new narratives.
 Our style is vibrant, eclectic and largely African inspired.
-I've been working in the creative industry for 10 years with various types of clients including international NGOs, film festivals, fashion brands, musicians, theatres, writers and more.
+I’ve been working in the creative industry for 10 years with various types of clients including international NGOs, film festivals, fashion brands, musicians, theatres, writers and more.

 In 2014, I started concentrating on more self-directed projects which, has led to an evolving line of paper and fabric goods which include greeting cards, art prints and more (you can follow this journey daily on Instagram).

 I was born and raised in Nairobi, Kenya and left my beloved continent to pursue a BFA in Communications Design from Pratt Institute in New York and then an MA in African Studies from SOAS, University of London.
 Pretty different directions!
 That’s the reaction I usually get but I always knew there was a grand plan at work (even thought it was a while before it revealed itself to me).
 Afri-love and Asilia are ever-evolving culminations of these journeys and I can honestly say that I love what I do!

 Ultimately, Afri-love exists to showcase, encourage and support creative entrepreneurship.

 I started this blog as an outlet for all the fabulous African-made or African-inspired creative production that I constantly come across.
 The thought was, how can we Africans have such collective low self-esteem when we are capable of creating acts and works of such beauty (whether to do with the arts, design, innovation or activating positive change)?
 What are the negative results of this self-deprecation?
 What amazing things could we do if we started practising more self-love?